-In the event of difficulty with your MVME230x VME Processor Module, try the simple troubleshooting steps on the following pages before calling for help or sending the board back for repair.
+In the event of difficulty with your MVME2300 VME Processor Module, try the simple troubleshooting steps on the following pages before calling for help or sending the board back for repair.
 Some of the procedures will return the board to the factory debugger environment.
-(The board was tested under these conditions before it left the factory.)
+Please note that the board was tested under these conditions before it left the factory.
 The selftests may not run in all user-customized environments.